 The attorneys at Gem McDowell Law Group in Mt.
 Pleasant, SC work with individuals and families to create estate planning documents.
-Gem, Lauren and Katelyn Lamb help clients draw up and amend estate planning documents like wills, trusts, advance care directives, powers of attorney, pre-nuptial and post-nuptial agreements and more.
+Gem, Lauren and Katelyn help clients draw up and amend estate planning documents like wills, trusts, advance care directives, powers of attorney, pre-nuptial and post-nuptial agreements and more.
 They work with clients in Mt.
 Pleasant, Charleston, and nearby areas.

 Estate Planning Is For Everyone

 Everyone knows they should get a will, but many people plan on doing it “some day.”
 After all, no one enjoys thinking about what will happen upon death or incapacitation.
 But, there is no perfect time to do your estate planning, there is only the right time – now.

 Here are some common reasons for not wanting to do estate planning, and why you should anyway.